 Destroying the SCUD BN will eliminate the threat from chemical weapons from country X as without them, Country X will have no means of delivering the chemical weapons against friendly countries.

 Strike mission against chemical weapon production factory: Heavily defended city, air defenses need to be attacked and suppressed prior to any attack.
-High risk mission due to threat Large complex, so many aircrafts needed.
-A large package needed.
+High risk mission due to threat Large complex, many aircraft producing a large package.

-Destruction of the factory prevents a critical chemical needed for the weapons of mass destruction to work, and if the factory is destroyed, country X will not be able to produce any more chemical weapins
+Destruction of the factory prevents a critical chemical needed for the weapons of mass destruction to work. and If the factory is destroyed, country X will not be able to produce any more chemical weapons

 Check the objective against all known guidance.
 (WHY do we want to reach the objective?)